theheking/babs-rna-seq/practical_overview/Week1B_3_Working_Files_Directories.md

 > Exercise
 > --------
 >
-> Find the line number in your history for the command that listed all the .sh files in `/usr/bin`.
+> Find the line number in your history for the command that listed all the .fastq.gz files in your data directory.
 Rerun that command.
 >

 Examining Files